imranmatin23/LattePanda-OpenSUSE-LabVIEW-Installation/README.md

     git clone <repo>
     ```

 3. Install LabVIEW using installation script located in the this repository.
+Enter the path to the download and accept all prompts.
     ```
     cd ~/Desktop/<repo>
     sh install_labview.sh
     ```

-4. Check if LabVIEW has been installed.
-Either open LabVIEW on the LattePanda GUI or check if the command below runs in the terminal.
+4. Check if LabVIEW has been installed by opening the start menu at the bottom left corner and searching for LabVIEW.
-    ```
-    ./labview
-    ```

 5. If Step 4 opens LabVIEW correctly, then the installation has succeeded.